 Keep in mind that the Yorkipoo is bred with only the miniature or toy versions.

-Poodles’ coats come in a spectrum of solid colors including white, black, gray, blue, silver, brown, café-au-lait, cream, and apricot.
+Poodles’ coats come in a spectrum of solid colors including white, black, gray, blue, silver, brown, café-au-lait, cream, and apricot, and mixes are rare but happen.

-The curly coat has adapted to water as the Poodle is a very strong swimmer.
+The curly coat has adapted to water as the Poodle is a very strong swimmer, keeping them warm and cosy even swimming in almost-frozen lakes.

 The life expectancy of a Poodle is 10–18 years.